Benchmarks

 Size

-HealthBench v1 includes ~2,756 realistic health scenarios evaluated against ~48,562 physician-written rubric criteria.
-Scenarios span multiple healthcare task types, including clinical reasoning, documentation, administrative workflows, patient communication, and safety-focused evaluations.
+HealthBench includes ~2,756 realistic healthcare scenarios evaluated using ~48,562 clinician-authored rubric criteria.
+The scenarios simulate real-world healthcare interactions across tasks such as clinical reasoning, documentation, patient communication, triage, and safety-critical decision support.

 Source